Movie Reviews (51-100)

 Epic Russian silent movie that tell about a pivotal event during the Russian revolution of 1905.
 The film is full of memorable imagery but the massacre at the massive steps in Odessa is a brutal and excellent edited scene that leave a lasting impact and it is no wonder that the scene with the baby cart has been reused in numerous more modern films since.
 Film's patriotic "brothers in arms" communist message is dated and fun for historic value only.

-The Ups: Unique and violent (for it's time) version of H.G.
+Unique and violent (for it's time) version of H.G.
 Wells' "Island of Dr. Moreau" where crazed Charles Laughton believe himself to be God and cross men with animals.
 Impressive cinematography, a very sexy Leopard Woman and great makeup highlights this pre-code production.
 Bela Lugosi do a nice supporting part as one of the genetic manipulated creatures.
 A little stronger characterization would have made this movie a huge epic.
 Now, it is a minor classic.

 Still an impressive 1930s horror drama which really define the monster as a misunderstood creature and the humans are bad guys.
 Karloff in makeup is unforgettable.
 The creation of the Monster by lightning is a memorable film moment.
 A chilling scene with the Monster and the Child and the dramatic climax with the Windmill add to a film filled with iconic filmatic imagery here.